 A major theme of Wubbena’s introduction is that the evolution or counterrevolution from Keynesian economics to neoliberal economics in the United States was paralleled by changes in federal education policy, and in the role of the news media in conveying those policy changes to the public.
 As the role of the federal government increased, especially by the creation of an independent cabinet-level U.S. Department of Education by President Carter in 1979, federal intervention in the education system became increasingly open to criticism and the focus of blame for whatever educational crises existed.
 These crises and the technical, bulky, statistical reports were translated for the public into easy to read and to understand critiques and proposals.
 As author/editor Wubbena points out, these critiques and proposals ,“… coalesced to form the foundation of the current neoliberal educational reform system” (p. xx).
-The dominant form of this system contains a combination of government (state or federal) generated standards for curriculums and testing, and business market-based reforms stressing vouchers, charter schools, and teacher evaluations
+The dominant form of this system contains a combination of government (state or federal) generated standards for curriculums and testing, and business market-based reforms stressing vouchers, charter schools, and teacher evaluations.

-For readers who wish to pursue the overview presented by Wubbena, I recommend Patrick Sullivan’s (2017) scholarly, in-depth analysis of the history of neoliberal economic policies and their impact on the community college.
+For readers who wish to further pursue the overview presented by Wubbena, I recommend Patrick Sullivan’s (2017) scholarly, in-depth analysis of the history of neoliberal economic policies and their impact on the community college.
 Sullivan’s book titled Economic inequality, neoliberalism, and the American community college makes it clear that the influence of neoliberalism extends beyond primary and secondary levels and reaches community colleges and other segments of the higher education system.
 I hope that News media and the neoliberal privatization of education stimulates researchers to study the role of news media in the framing of the often-cited crises of higher education.

 Whether one refers to the editors and authors of this collection or to Sullivan and other authors concerned with neoliberalism, the consensus is that when applied to public education, neoliberalism supports privatization efforts, e. g. , vouchers, charter schools , for- profit services from remediation and testing to professional development, online education, and alternative teacher education and certification programs.
 At the same time, as Wubbena points out, “privatization of education is neither exclusively public nor private” (p. xxi).
 For instance, charter schools are primarily funded by public sources, but are administered by individuals and groups who make a profit from them.
 In theory the proliferation of charter schools provides an opportunity for students and their parents, especially those in areas in which the public schools are failing, to choose among schools.
 To quote Wubbena, “In essence, educational reforms have not been concerned with education per se, but rather these reforms have served as a means for subjecting public education to the logic of the market” (p. xxiii).
 Although the term “privatization” appears in the title of the book and throughout various chapters, no chapter is devoted specifically to it.
 I would like to have seen a comparison between the apparent success of the charter movement and the apparent failure of the voucher movement.